Tennessee's 13th Senate district

 Tennessee's 13th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Dawn White since 2018, succeeding fellow Republican Bill Ketron.

 Geography

-District 13 is based in Murfreesboro, including most of the city proper as well as Smyrna and La Vergne in western Rutherford County.
+District 13 is based in Murfreesboro, including most of the city proper and part of Smyrna and western Rutherford County.

-The district is located entirely within Tennessee's 4th congressional district, and overlaps with the 34th, 37th, 48th, and 49th districts of the Tennessee House of Representatives.
+The district is located entirely within Tennessee's 4th congressional district.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.